mieweb/docs/content/functions/system-administration/system-controls/setting-up-e-prescribers.md

 ---
 The first step to being able to electronically transmit prescriptions from {{% system-name %}} to a pharmacy using the SureScripts feature is to properly have that prescribing user set up in {{% system-name %}} .
 You must have security rights to edit or set up users in {{% system-name %}} .
 Once you set up the Prescriber to become an electronic prescriber, SureScripts goes through a verification process.
 Once verified, your prescriptions will be e-sent via electronic transmission.

 Click the *Control Panel* sidemenu tab then click the *Access Control* tab at the top.
 Search and find the physician that needs to have rights to e-prescribe.
 If the user/physician exists as a user in {{% system-name %}} already, simply click the *edit* link next to their username line.
-If the user/physician is new to {{% system-name %}}, you would click the *add user* link to add the user/physician to have access to {{% system-name %}} . (see other help documentation named *Access Control-Adding-Editing-Deleting Users.pdf).*
+If the user/physician is new to {{% system-name %}}, you would click the *add user* link to add the user/physician to have access to {{% system-name %}} . (see other help documentation named [Access Control - Adding, Deleting, Editing Users](https://docs.enterprisehealth.com/functions/system-administration/system-controls/access-control-adding-deleting-editing-users/)*).*

 Per Medical Informatics Engineering, Inc. policy, all new providers should be created with a new, unique user chart and account.
 Provider accounts should NEVER be reused or recycled for any reason.
 For more information on setting up new providers, please review the [New Provider Configuration Recommendations](https://docs.enterprisehealth.com/functions/system-administration/system-controls/new-provider-configuration-recommendations/).